OPA Mental Health Law Reform Proposals

 The following is my story of the consequences suffered because my loved one did not access inpatient psychiatric treatment: [ ]

-I urge you to change the Ontario Mental Health Act so that involuntary admission is accessible to people suffering from a mental disorder needing treatment that can only be provided in a psychiatric facility, when they are at likely risk of substantial mental or physical deterioration, are incapable to consent to psychiatric treatment and consent from their legal Substitute Decision Maker has been obtained, and without need to demonstrate past response to treatment.
-I urge you to change the Health Care Consent Act so that treatment can be given during lengthy court appeals.
+I urge you to change the Ontario Mental Health Act so that involuntary admission is accessible to people suffering from a serious mental disorder needing treatment that can only be provided in a psychiatric facility, when they are at a likely risk of serious bodily or non-bodily harm.
+I urge you to make involuntary admission accessible when they are at likely risk of substantial mental or physical deterioration, and are incapable to consent to psychiatric treatment and consent from their legal Substitute Decision Maker has been obtained, while removing the criteria of needing to demonstrate past response to treatment (MHA Section 20 (1.1; 5)).

-Please see the attached Ontario Psychiatric Association’s (OPA) proposed Mental Health Act and Health Care Consent Act changes.
-I support the views in this document.
 Where do you stand on the issues identified by the OPA and what do you propose to address and remove these barriers to care?
 What can you do to make these legislative changes happen?

 Sincerely,